qatrackplus/qatrackplus/docs/glossary.rst

         Rooms are used in the :term:`Parts` app for keeping track of where spare parts are located.

+    Return To Service QA

+        Test Lists that must be performed after a :term:`Service Event` before a :term:`Unit` can be released for clinical service.

+    RTS

+       See :term:`Return to Service QA`

+    RTS QA

+       See :term:`Return to Service QA`

     Service Area

         Service Area's are different sub systems of a treatment unit & bunker.